scubillos/reto_pica/README.md

 period and anothers things.
 The request are configureted to generate the random values to create users Also we have some validations to make sure the follow designed is running such as we are expected

+If you deploy the application with K3s you have to change into the file "GeneralVariables" the variable endPoint by "http:/localhost" if you deploy with docker the solution you won't have problems with the defaul end Point value because is configurated "http:/localhost:3000"